VergeIO: Depth-Aware Eye Interaction on Glasses: System design

+As shown in Fig.~\ref{fig:depth-analysis}b, because the relationship between vergence angle and distance is non-linear, these vergence angles correspond to three vergence distances at key interaction distances: near (30~cm), mid (70~cm), and far (200~cm), which align with focal zones outlined by the American Optometric Association (AOA)~\cite{mancil2011optometric}.

-We show in Fig.~\ref{fig:representative_curves} that the mean EOG curves for each of the six gestures when performed by using our proposed electrode placement by one participant.
-The figure shows that the curves are visually distinct.
-Additionally, we show in Fig.~\ref{fig:depth-analysis}b that because the relationship between vergence angle and distance is non-linear, these vergence angles correspond to three vergence distances at key interaction distances: near (30~cm), mid (70~cm), and far (200~cm).
+We show in Fig.~\ref{fig:depth-analysis}c the mean EOG curves for each of the six gestures when performed using our proposed electrode placement by one participant.
+The plot shows that the direction of depth shift is separable due to EOG signals with opposite polarities generated by convergence and divergence.
+For gestures moving in the same depth direction, the largest angular shift (30 $\leftrightarrow$ 200~cm) and the smallest angular shift (70 $\leftrightarrow$ 200~cm) are visually distinct.
+However, we do note 30 $\leftrightarrow$ 70~cm transitions exhibit overlap with other gestures, making them challenging to separate visually.
+This motivates our decision to focus on a 4-gesture set as the primary use case for our system.